Being an integral part of the community means we are dedicated to supporting local pet related causes.

-We love to get involved – being an independent local vet group is central to our ethos.
-Maybe that’s why we have been at the part of the community in Cheshire for over 50 years.
-We regularly get involved in all aspects pet related in the local community, from local small dogs shows, to school visits, career fairs and raising money for local charities.
+We love to get involved – being a local vet group is central to our ethos.
+Maybe that’s why we have been at the heart of the community in Cheshire for over 50 years.
+We regularly get involved in all pet related aspects in the local community, from local small dogs shows, to school visits, career fairs and raising money for local charities.

 We are limited to 20 roadshows per year on a first come, first served basis and subject to our staff availability.